Things You Didn’t Know About Hari Raya Puasa

 ‘Selamat Hari Raya’ is the traditional Malay greeting, which means Happy Hari Raya.
 Or Eid Mubarak, which is an Arabic term with the same meaning.

-For proper and successful cashback tracking, please ensure you are signed in and shop through meREWARDS' brand pages, and click Buy Now.
+For proper and successful cashback tracking, please ensure you are signed in and shop through merewards' brand pages, and click Buy Now.
 Read here to find out more.